EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Enhancement: Stripped slashes and properly escaped interest group labels

-= Easy MailChimp Forms 5.3.3 - February 26th, 2015 =
+= 5.3.3 - February 26th, 2015 =
 * Enhancement: Added a new filter to alter field labels.
-Very helpful when you want to alter the default MailChimp 'Email Address' field label to something else. (`yikes_mc_field_label`) (see 'filters' section in 'Other Notes')
+Very helpful when you want to alter the default 'Email Address' field label to something else. (`yikes_mc_field_label`) (see 'filters' section in 'Other Notes')

-= Easy MailChimp Forms 5.3.2 - February 17th, 2015 =
+= 5.3.2 - February 17th, 2015 =
 * Fixed: Patched the error displayed below the opt-in forms when `display_yikes_mc_form_messages` is not defined.

-= Easy MailChimp Forms 5.3.1 - January 13th, 2014 =
+= 5.3.1 - January 13th, 2014 =
-* Enhancement: Added new filter to allow users to change which role has access to the MailChimp administration pages ( `yks-mailchimp-user-role` ) ( check readme for example )
+* Enhancement: Added new filter to allow users to change which role has access to the administration pages ( `yks-mailchimp-user-role` ) ( check readme for example )

-= Easy MailChimp Forms 5.3 - January 11th, 2014 =
+= 5.3 - January 11th, 2014 =
 * Enhancement: Added ability to move the success + error messages above or below the form based on a defined constant ( `display_yikes_mc_form_messages` [options: before/after] )
 * Enhancement: Added new settings and the ability to show/hide * = required field , from the top of the forms, via the settings page
 * Enhancement: Fixed incorrect error 'click here to update your profile' shown on front end on all errors

-= Easy MailChimp Forms 5.2 - December 10th, 2014 =
+= 5.2 - December 10th, 2014 =
 * New Feature: Added ability to add, edit or delete form fields directly from the WordPress dashboard
 * New Feature: Added ability to add, edit or delete interest groups directly from the WordPress dashboard
 * New Feature: Add "Update" link to forms when a user has previously subscribed